Laboratory of Innovative and Translational Nursing Research

 An Emphasis on Mentorship

 The lab is a vital, shared resource where faculty and students add to nursing knowledge by anchoring biological measures and gain expertise through a convergence of disciplines.
 A major emphasis of the lab is mentoring students and faculty who wish to become proficient in biobehavioral research methods.
 The lab helps to build pre- and post-doctoral activities and opportunities for mentorship into established and evolving programs of research.
 Through the hands-on experience of conducting lab procedures and collecting quality data, Penn Nursing students acquire a robust understanding of the scientific method.

 State-of-the-Art Services and Equipment

 Expertly staffed and featuring state-of-the-art equipment, the lab is designed to promote collaboration between faculty and students of all levels and to encourage translational research.
 Lab services include dedicated space for cell culture, biomarker analysis, molecular biology, microscopy, and human physiology.
 The lab is fully outfitted with analytical equipment to measure concentrations of biomarkers in human and animal tissues.

-Contact Dr. Libonati or Dr. Hoffman to schedule a consultation to discuss which LITNR services are appropriate for your research plans.
+Contact Dr. Jie Deng or Dr. Rebecca Hoffman to schedule a consultation to discuss which LITNR services are appropriate for your research plans.